freitaszc/bioo3/README.md

 ## Security

 Please read [SECURITY.md](SECURITY.md) before reporting or investigating a vulnerability.
 Do not open a public issue containing credentials, private keys, patient information, medical reports, or other sensitive data.

-## License

-No license has been selected yet.
-Add an appropriate `LICENSE` file before presenting this project as open source.